RobertGollagher/Freeputer/pre-alpha/pre-alpha2.0/README.md

 1. RISC register machine (of variable memory capacity) with a simple fixed-width 32-bit (FW32) instruction set.
 1. Primarily designed to be trivially easy to implement in assembly language and to require little RAM.
-1. Rxx, @Rxx, @Rxx++, @--Rxx, orthogonal.
+1. 2-bit mode: Rxx, @Rxx, @Rxx++, @--Rxx.
+Orthogonal.
 Leave space for extensions.
 Little endian.
 1. Reserve space for 64 opcodes and 16 registers (including pc, sp, lr, zr).
 1. Initial implementation might be 16-32 opcodes and 8-10 registers.
 1. Relative and absolute branching and load/store.
 1. Designed for very easy fetch and decode.
 Suitable for FPGA implementation.
-1. Instruction format: 2 operands, space for 64 opcodes and 16 registers, conditional:
+1. Designed to be easy to emulate in C (standard types preferred).
+1. Possible alternative designs for instruction format:
+    1. **GOLD: 3 operands, dual, mixed:** SCORE 9/10 RANK 1 ***12:20***
+        1. Regular instructions: 6=opcode 6=dst 6=src1 6=src2 8=imm
+        1. Branch  instructions:&nbsp; 6=opcode 6=dst 4=cond 16=imm
+            - both immediates are standard C types
+            - no speed penalty for regular instructions
+            - branches are conveniently conditional
+            - branches have a optimal offset size
+            - 3 operands complex but fast, dense, powerful
+            - disadvantage is inconvenient decoding of 3:2 split from 20 bits
+    1. **SILVER: 2 operands, single, conditional:** SCORE 8/10 RANK 2 ***16:16***
         1. Regular instructions: 4=cond 6=opcode 6=dst 6=src 10=imm
         1. Branch  instructions:&nbsp; 4=cond 6=opcode 6=dst 6=ret 10=imm
+            - extremely easy decoding of 1:1 split from *16 bits*
+            - this makes decoding efficient even on 16-bit microcontrollers
+            - elegant but unusual scheme with several trade-offs:
+                - single instruction format (but immediates not standard C types)
+                - src specifies ownership of return address (powerful)
+                - entirely conditional (a trade-off)
+    1. **BRONZE: 2 operands, dual, conditional:** SCORE 8/10 RANK 3 ***16:16***
+        1. Regular instructions: 4=cond 6=opcode 6=dst 6=src 10=imm
+        1. Branch  instructions:&nbsp; 4=cond 6=opcode 6=dst 16=imm
+            - nicely convenient decoding of 2:1 split from *16 bits*
+            - this makes decoding efficient even on 16-bit microcontrollers
+            - otherwise similar advantages to GOLD except:
+                - regular immediate not a standard C type
+                - entirely conditional (a trade-off)
+    1. **COPPER: 3 operands, dual, conditional:** SCORE 7/10 RANK 4 ***16:16***
+        1. Regular instructions: 4=cond 6=opcode 6=dst 6=src1 6=src2 4=imm
+        1. Branch  instructions:&nbsp; 4=cond 6=opcode 6=dst 16=imm
+            - moderately convenient decoding of 3:1 split from *16 bits*
+            - this makes decoding efficient even on 16-bit microcontrollers
+            - 3 operands complex but dense and powerful
+            - otherwise similar advantages to GOLD except:
+                - very small regular immediate not a standard C type
+                - entirely conditional (a trade-off)

 This approach might make it easier to implement the VM since all the popular hardware architectures today are register machines not stack machines.
 Plan C is also, for the same reason, an easier target for existing compilers.
 The meta-machine could then very easily serve as a platform on which to implement whatever kind of stack machine (such as Plan A) is desired.
 Or it could be used stand-alone.